10 Breakfast Routines From Successful Women

 Let’s break down breakfast, shall we?
 Definitively, it’s “the first meal of the day.”
 Arguably, it’s the most important.
-Statistically, it’s what 44% of Americans do every morning.
 And personally, it’s not on my radar unless it’s after noon and/or covered in hollandaise.

 My point: Whether it’s coffee or Cap’n Crunch, we’re all doing it.
 Even when we’re not calling it breakfast, we all start our day somehow.
 It’s a routine, more than anything: wake up, get out of bed, and eventually consume something.
 It’s actually kind of unifying, if you think about it — unless, of course, you choose not to.